 Another year is about to pass into history or, more likely, oblivion and on this penultimate day of the year, I take a retrospective look back over the events and non-events of the past year.
 Overall, it seemed to be a year on non-accomplishment — employment, projects, yoga, genealogy, et cetera.
 Maybe I can change that next year.

 I also felt a great deal of contempt for the management of our local “team.”
 Our manager clearly lacked managerial and supervisory skills.
-I can’t understand why they didn’t bring in someone qualified for the position with the necessary experience to manage the project.
-K talked about how we were a team although I never felt that I was part of that team.
-About the only times I had contact with him was when there was a problem or he had something to pass on from Corporate.
+I couldn’t understand why they didn’t bring in someone qualified for the position with the necessary experience to manage the project.
+Kermit constantly went on about how we were a team although I never felt that I was part of that team.
+About the only times I had contact with him was when there was a problem or he had something to pass down from Corporate.
 I greatly missed the independence and autonomy I enjoyed at the beginning of the project.

-I still find it hard to believe that everyone in the company, from K on up, was surprised that the contract wasn’t renewed.
-I saw the writing on the wall a year and a half ago.
-I knew with utmost certainty that the client was not going to renew.
+I still find it hard to believe that everyone in the company, from Kermit on up, was surprised that the contract wasn’t renewed.
+I saw the writing on the wall a year and a half before.
+By this summer I knew with utmost certainty that the client was not going to renew.
 Yet, despite this foreknowledge, I didn’t do anything to extract myself from a worsening situation.
 I had kind of hoped that I’d be able to hire on with the company that took over but the company held me to my non-compete agreement and the client seemed to be determined that none of us would be part of the new contract.

 At this point, I’m not going to offer up any New Year’s resolutions, intentions or goals.
 All I can do is strive to do better and to do what needs to be done.
 I’ll take it one day at time, try to be present in the moment, and surrender to whatever grace befalls me.